June 12, 2024

 Later, after the Ghost Rider has left, the police arrive and start the rescue of the dozens of innocent people in the reservoir.
 Captain Dolan enters and, instead of fearing the Scarecrow, now pities him.
 The police stand over the broken and disfigured Scarecrow...the Ghost Rider broke every bone in his body and held them so that they healed crooked.
 He will never walk again, and his fear is once again trapped inside him.

-"Vengeance: Raising Cain" - Vengeance is fighting a monster made out of garbage, which was created via magic by an old woman named Ruby Avedon.
-She summoned the "Gris-Gris Man" to take revenge on the young punks who had been threatening the eldery people in her building, but the thirst for vengeance corrupted her.
-She killed several of her neighbors, and when policeman Michael Badilino came to check on them she tried to kill him as well.
-Badilino transformed into Vengeance and fought the garbage creature, which is connected to Ruby's own life-force - so when Vengeance destroys the creature, Ruby dies as well.
+Vengeance is fighting a monster made out of garbage, which was created via magic by an old woman named Ruby Avedon.
+She summoned the "Gris-Gris Man" to take revenge on the young punks who had been threatening the elderly people in her building, but the thirst for vengeance corrupted her.
+She killed several of her neighbors, and when policeman Michael Badilino came to check on them, she tried to kill him as well.
+Badilino transformed into Vengeance and fought the garbage creature, which is connected to Ruby's own life-force - so when Vengeance destroys the creature, Ruby dies as well

-"Blaze: Truck Stop" - John Blaze is riding ahead of his carnival on an interstate highway, and when he stops at a diner he's nearly run over by a truck driver with a little boy in his cab.
+John Blaze is riding ahead of his carnival on an interstate highway, and when he stops at a diner, he's nearly run over by a truck driver with a little boy in his cab.
 Blaze enters the diner and finds a woman crying...and to his surprise, the woman is Linda Littletrees, the Witch Woman!
 She and Blaze sit down to talk, and she tells him that the trucker was her husband Sam who has become crazy and violent.
 When Linda comes on to John, he excuses himself and goes outside.
 The truck then crashes through the diner, destroying it and injuring Linda.
 John jumps on his bike and rides after the truck, disabling it with his hellfire shotgun.
-When Blaze is threatened by the crashing truck, Linda wakes up and uses her Satanic power to rescue him.
-John saves Sam from the wreck and he tells her that Linda is again worshipping Satan and threatened to kill him if he didn't stay away from their son.
+When Blaze is threatened by the crashing truck, Linda wakes up and uses her satanic power to rescue him.
+John saves Sam from the wreck and he tells her that Linda is again worshiping Satan and threatened to kill him if he didn't stay away from their son.
 Realizing his mistake, Blaze confronts Linda, who becomes enraged that he's rejecting her.
 John blasts her with hellfire, which knocks her unconscious.
-Later, the Caretaker has arrived to take her away, promising to help Linda as much as possible.
+Later, the Caretaker arrives to take her away, promising to help Linda as much as possible.

 Ghost Rider last appeared in Ghost Rider (1990) # 52 and appears next in Ghost Rider (1990) # 53.